Hahn-Schickard/STAG-Information-Model/docs/code_documentation/5_handling_exceptions.md

 }
 ```

-This is the standard C++ mechanism to handle any exception that is based on the [`std::exception`](https://en.cppreference.com/w/cpp/error/exception).
+This is the standard C++ mechanism to handle any exception that is based on [`std::exception`](https://en.cppreference.com/w/cpp/error/exception).
 All of the Information Model exception types are based on it.
 Capturing **const** reference preserves the underlying exception information while providing a convenient way of obtaining human-readable explanation for the thrown exception via the [`what()`](https://en.cppreference.com/w/cpp/error/exception/what) method.

 ### Handling specific thrown exceptions types
 ```cpp